catppuccin/steam/README.md

 - [x] Find a suitable theme to edit
 - [ ] Find a way to completely edit Steam's colorschemes
 - [x] Merge with main CTP org
+- [ ] Add screenshots for all flavours

 ## 💝 Thanks to

 - [Dukeatron2000](https://github.com/Dukeatron)